-These three-dimensional criss-crosses of silk are built by three families of spiders.
-Perhaps the most familiar example, festooning the corners of rooms and the back of furniture, belongs to the Daddy-longlegs spider Pholcus phalangioides, a species that has rapidly spread north through Britain over the last 50 years or so.
-Less noticeable are tangled webs on low vegetation made by the family of comb-footed spiders, Theridiidae.
+Tangled web of the comb-footed spider Enoplognatha ovata Less noticeable are tangled webs on low vegetation made by the family of comb-footed spiders, Theridiidae.
 These spiders are mostly small and rounded and sometimes quite colourful.
-They include the well-known Noble False Widow spider Steatoda nobilis, which can build a tangled web as well as one resembling a funnel web.

-Above: Funnel web of the large house spider Tegenaria saeva.

-Lacy webs

-Almost every wall with crevices, and dense garden conifers, will support untidy discs of bluish-grey silk around a central retreat.
-These are made by the cribellate (laceweaving) spider, Amaurobius.
-The spiders shoot out at frightening speeds when the lacy lines are disturbed; they are easily fooled when the web is touched with a tuning fork or a rapidly vibrating electric toothbrush!
+They include the larger, well-known Noble False Widow spider Steatoda nobilis, which can build a tangled web and also one resembling a funnel web.
+Lacy webs Almost every wall with crevices, and dense garden conifers, will support an untidy mesh of bluish-grey Lacy web and retreat of Amaurobius silk around a central retreat These are made by the cribellate (lace-weaving) spider, Amaurobius.
+The spiders shoot out at frightening speeds when the lacy lines are disturbed: they are easily fooled when the web is touched with a tuning fork or a rapidly vibrating electric toothbrush!